jim60105/YoutubeSegmentDownloader/README.md

 **I18n 多國語系**\
 我做了中文介面\
 I only speak Chinese.
-Give me PR if you make more languages!
+Feel free to send me PR if you add more languages!

 **It can accept any yt-dlp supported site.**\
 I only support Youtube, but this application can theoretically be used on [any site supported by yt-dlp](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).\